f-bn/containers-images/pgbouncer/README.md

 ### Supported PgBouncer versions

 - PgBouncer 1.23.x
-- PgBouncer 1.22.x

 ## PgBouncer configuration

-By default, this image is builded with a default empty PgBouncer configuration.
+By default, this image is built with a default empty PgBouncer configuration.
 You can bring your own configuration to the container (e.g using Docker):

 ```shell
 # By default, the image is looking for configuration in /etc/pgbouncer/pgbouncer.ini